quii/learn-go-with-tests/reading-files.md

 }
 ```

 From now on, most of our efforts can be neatly contained within `newPost`.
 The concerns of opening and iterating over files are done, and now we can focus on extracting the data for our `Post` type.
-Whilst not technically necessary, files are a nice way to logically group related things together so I also moved the `Post` type and `newPost` into a new `post.go` file.
+Whilst not technically necessary, files are a nice way to logically group related things together, so I also moved the `Post` type and `newPost` into a new `post.go` file.

 ## Write the test first